coffee2code/list-more-custom-field-names/readme.txt

     `add_filter( 'c2c_list_more_custom_field_names', function ( $limit ) { return 100; } );`

+= Why don't I see form fields for adding/editing custom fields for a post, as mentioned by documentation for this plugin? =

+This plugin has no effect for users who make use of the block editor (aka Gutenberg) introduced in WordPress v5.0 because that editor does not directly expose custom fields in the interface.
+The plugin is still beneficial for users making use of the classic editor.

 = Does this plugin include unit tests? =

 Yes.